 It does not matter if someone is freezing cooked leftovers or fresh produce; freezing food is one of the best and most effective ways to eliminate food waste and keep food on-hand for longer periods.
 However, some tricks should be used before freezing foods to ensure maximum freshness and flavors when taking it out of the freezer.
+To find out more about butchers in Melbourne check out Peter Bouchier.

 Food Safety Tips for Freezing Foods